Tap to get financing

 • No population requirements.

-• HUD is a government agency, which translates into more time to process loans, usually 100 to 120 days, but sometimes longer.
+• HUD is a government agency, which translates into more time to process loans, generally at least six months (but frequently much longer).

 • A borrower's rate won't be locked until HUD gives a commitment.
 This may take 3-4 months, which can lead to some uncertainty.